Skip to main content

 • Ensure the safety and wellbeing of all involved including other traffic wishing to navigate around the collision.

 • Record details of involved parties, including passengers, and investigate the cause of the collision.
 Police will all require sight of your current driving licence and certificate of insurance.
-If you do not have these documents at the time, Police may issue you with a ‘Requirement to produce’ form, requiring you to produce them within 7 days at a Police Station.
-Failing to do this with 7 days may render you liable to prosecution for failing to produce.
+If you do not have these documents at the time, Police may issue you with a ‘Requirement to produce’ form, requiring you to produce them within seven days at a police station.
+Failing to do this with seven days may render you liable to prosecution for failing to produce.

 • Take measurements of the scene and, where appropriate, produce a sketch for the Collision Report Form.
 If appropriate, in serious collisions, specialists will attend the scene to produce detailed maps, photographs and video evidence.